The Florida Travel Guide

 - Binoculars – Florida is full of wildlife.
 There have been countless times while on a Florida road trip, we have wished we had binoculars to see that deer in the distance, that eagle in the tree or the occasional whale that flirts with the shoreline.

 - Pocket Poncho – for a couple bucks at a discount store, you can buy a pocket-size poncho all folded up about the size of a deck of cards.
 That thunderstorm that popped up may keep you stranded or very wet.
-The only thing is we almost 100% guarantee you will never again be able to fold that poncho back in that little packet.
+The only thing is, we almost 100% guarantee you will never again be able to fold that poncho back in that little packet.

 - Water – almost every popular Florida beach has someplace to buy refreshments – but not all.
 If you visit a remote island like Cayo Costa or get on a five-mile trail in Myakka River State Park, you will want (and need) water.

 - SunPass – this is an automatic way to pay tolls on your Florida road trip or vacation.
 You can buy one to stick on your windshield or get a movable module for any car.
 Using the SunPass means you can drive straight through checkpoints without worrying about change or money to pay.
 You can find out more here.
 SunPass is also good on toll roads and bridges in other states also.
+We mentioned this as a budget-friendly tip earlier, but it is a time saver too!

 - Plenty of bug repellent – make sure it is strong.